jannis-baum/bachelor-thesis/thesis/chapters/4_2-implementation.md

 \bigskip \noindent By navigating to the *Bricks* page group, the user can view, create, modify and delete \glspl{brick} in multiple languages.
 The initially visible \glsa{brick} overview offers filtering by the \glsa{brick}s' category and setting the language they are displayed in.
 The category filter and selected display language states are stored using the before mentioned React Contexts provided through the `Layout` component and are thereby persistent across navigation within the *Bricks* page group.

 When clicking on an existing \glsa{brick} to edit it and when adding a new one, the user can define translations for the \glsa{brick} by writing into a text field.
-Alongside of free text, \glsa{brick}s feature placeholders: textual components that adjust to the annotation the \glsa{brick} is used in, such as the respective drug's name.
+Alongside of free text, \glsa{brick}s feature placeholders: textual components that adjust to the \gls{annotation} the \glsa{brick} is used in, such as the respective drug's name.
 To facilitate working with placeholders when editing or creating \glsa{brick}s, the text fields used here feature automatic completion, suggestion and highlighting of placeholders, similar to what one might expect from modern code editors: Valid placeholders within the
 \glsa{brick} are highlighted with an underline, and a menu listing matching